 “You can make a difference by adding sensory in,” Ramser says.
 “If a child is running around all the time, we might give him a sensory diet to give him what he needs throughout the day, so he can focus and perform tasks.
 A child with ADD would most likely not benefit from that.”

-Occupational therapists say they often prescribe a program of therapies at home, like having the child carry a heavy laundry basket, turning off the TV or radio and getting rid of fluorescent light bulbs – which often irritate a child with SPD, says Becky Medcraft, an occupational therapist at Henry Ford Macomb Hospital’s outpatient clinic in Chesterfield Township.
+Occupational therapists say they often prescribe a program of therapies at home, like having the child carry a heavy laundry basket, turning off the TV or radio and getting rid of fluorescent light bulbs – which often irritate a child with SPD, says Becky Medcraft, a local occupational therapist.

 “What I try to do is educate the parents on observing the child, seeing what sensory input the child is seeking, and trying to provide that sensation in an appropriate manner,” she says.
 “It’s a lot of follow-through at home.”